csirmaz-lit/Primus-Vittason/book.md

 “Having rejected Solipsism, we are left with the questions ‘Why do I exist — in this universe?’, ‘Why do I exist now, and not at another time?’, and ‘Why do I exist here in this body, and not somewhere else?’

-“The last two questions ask about Selectedness, ans we already know it is not a property of the world — it depends on who the observer or speaker is.
-That is, it is a property of a world — observer dyad.
-If I observer the world, I can say ‘This is my body’,” Primus pointed at himself, “whereas if Alice observes the world, she would indicate a completely different body.
+“The last two questions ask about Selectedness, and we already know it is not a property of the world — it depends on who the observer or speaker is.
+That is, it is a property of a world-observer dyad.
+If I observe the world, I can say ‘This is my body’,” Primus pointed at himself, “whereas if Alice observes the world, she would indicate a completely different body.
 And we would both be right.
 This is because I am talking about the world-me dyad, the world-according-to-me, while Alice talks about the world-Alice dyad.

 “Of course, using names would identify bodies objectively; we all agree which Agent/body is Alice.
 And you could say that the word ‘I’ is just a language construct conveniently referencing the speaker.
 But the differences between the world-according-to-me and the world-according-to-Alice cut deeper.
 Our experiences of these worlds are significantly different.